prakashpaudel/personal-website/content/_index.md

 title = ""
 +++

 Hey!
-I'm Prakash, a full-stack software developer based in Asia.
+I'm Prakash, a full-stack software developer based in Africa.
 I build mobile and web apps, primarily in javascript.

 Most of my time is spent with React (and React Native) and I have been creating production sites with it since 2016.
 For backend, I stick with Rails, but sometimes experiment with Node, particularly Next.js.